-4. Arrangements for fiscal policy discipline
+4. Forms of fiscal policy rules

 Arrangements to limit the deficit bias must offset the incentives generated by the common pool problem.
-Whatever form they take, they must act as a constraint on the budgetary process and therefore on those who decide on the budget.
+Whatever form they take, they must constrain the budgetary process and therefore those who decide on the budget.
 The challenge is that those who have incentives to allow for a deficit bias are asked to adopt arrangements that will eliminate or reduce these incentives.
-There are basically three possibilities: 1) Delegation to an agent; 2) Binding numerical rules; 3) A better budgetary process.
+There are basically three possibilities: 1) Delegation to an agent; 2) Binding rules; 3) A better process.